Many owners have noticed symptoms of a mental disorder in their pets and their concerns range from my dog being lethargic and not himself to anxiety.

-The same problems are occurring in dogs, but the response hasn’t been as strong.
-At the end of the article, we’ll also look into the strategies for dealing with moody pets’ owners.
+The same problems occur in dogs, but the response hasn’t been as strong.
+At the end of the article, we’ll also look into the strategies for dealing with moody pet owners.

 The pup came later; a young Whippet, very friendly and easy-going.
 They got along famously, playing and sleeping together.
 She was bossy to him as well, but he was incredibly lenient.

 Two years ago, our daughter moved out and took the kitty with her.
-We thought the Whippet might miss her, but somehow, he didn’t seem to mind.
+We thought the Whippet might miss her, but he didn’t seem to mind.

-Whippets don’t normally do that!
-We tested him for thyroid disorder, but he came up clean.
-The vets found no physical injuries and no clear cause of distress.
+Whippets don’t usually do that!
+We tested him for a thyroid disorder, but he came up clean.
+The vets found no physical injuries and no apparent cause of distress.

 He just lies around and snaps when they approach him.
-He gets a good run-out when we take him out for a walk, so it’s not about exercise.
+He gets a good run-out when we take him for a walk, so it’s not about exercise.

-Around the house, it’s like he doesn’t want to do anything anymore.
+Around the house, he doesn’t want to do anything anymore.
 Is it possible that it’s boredom that’s driving this newfound aggression?

 It’s Tricky to Pin These Things Down